melezhik/sparrow/papers/how-to-upload-a-script-to-sparrowhub.md

 ## plugin meta file

-Plugin meta file define essential infomation required for script upload to SparrowHub.
+Plugin meta file define essential information required for script upload to SparrowHub.
 The structure is quite simple, this should be JSON format file with some fields:

 * name -  a plugin name
 * version - plugin version
-* description - short plugin desription
+* description - short plugin description
-* url - plugin web page url (optioanl)
+* url - plugin web page url (optional)

 Sparrow meta file is the way to "convert" existed scrip into sparrow plugin: